 One of the written instructions for my discharge was that I find a Psychiatrist in the healthcare community who will do Adult Case Management.
 It turns out it’s not just refilling prescriptions.
 I had thought that and knew I could get my primary care physician to refill my Prozac.
 My plan was to not really do that part and just call my GP’s nurse when I needed a refill.
 But now I know better and I know that more is required to beat my depression.

 Case management includes asking the right questions so you can know if the medication is working the way it was intended.
 They can check to be sure the medicine is not having unintended side effects or that it is too strong or not strong enough.
-That sounds good for me.
+That sounds good to me.
 Now I’m feeling bad about calling it Area 51. (not really.)

 The receptionist at the desk was very friendly and helpful.
 She answered my questions which included, can I get Individual Therapy from a licensed credentialed therapist?
 She said yes.
 She explained that there would be paperwork to fill out and time for questions.